Dispose of a radiation source

 Dispose of unsealed radioactive material with low concentration levels

-You can dispose of radioactive material without seeking approval if the concentration or activity of a radionuclide is not more than the maximum listed in Schedule 3 of the Radiation Safety Regulation 2010.
+You can dispose of radioactive material without seeking approval if the concentration or activity of a radionuclide is not more than the maximum calculated using section 9, 10, 11 and 12 of the Radiation Safety Regulation 2021.

-Maximum concentration or activity levels vary depending on the radionuclide and where the radiation source is being disposed:
+Maximum concentration or activity levels vary depending on the radionuclide and how the radiation source is being disposed of:

-- for concentration levels in all other methods of disposal see Section 17 of the Radiation Safety Regulation 2010.
+- for concentration levels in all other methods of disposal see Section 11 and 12 of the Radiation Safety Regulation 2021.

 These concentration levels need to be achieved before the release of the material into the environment.
-Disposal of concentrations of radioactive material above the levels mentioned in Schedule 3 is illegal except if authorised by an Approval to Dispose.
+Disposal of concentrations of radioactive material above these levels is illegal except if authorised by an Approval to Dispose.

 Maximum concentration levels for disposal are lower than the concentration levels that require a person to hold a Possession Licence.
 This helps to ensure that no one receives an unacceptable dose of radiation.